HughG/holygradle-plugins/developer-readme.md

  - Without any other arguments, the version used will be `<user>-SNAPSHOT`, where `<user>` is your system username (not your BitBucket username).
  - To publish a release version, pass the version number with `-PpublishVersion=<version number>`.
+ - To skip unit testing (for example, when repeatedly using `-DintegTest.single`), pass `-PnoTest`.
+This only works for SNAPSHOT releases.
  - To skip integration testing, pass `-PnoIntegTest`.
 This only works for SNAPSHOT releases.

 You can't publish a release version unless the working copy has no uncommitted changes, and the